libretro/docs/docs/library/dolphin.md

 2. Look at the title bar and remember the ID of the game (for example "GFZE01" for F-Zero GX USA).
 3. Go to "Gecko Codes" tab and click "Download Codes".
 4. Check the boxes for the cheats you want to use then you can close Dolphin.
-5. Navigate to My Documents\Dolphin Emulator\GameSettings by default (or ~/.local/share/dolphin-emu/GameSettings for Linux).
+5. Navigate to `My Documents\Dolphin Emulator\GameSettings` by default for Windows (or `~/.local/share/dolphin-emu/GameSettings` for Linux).
-6. Copy the .ini file with the ID of the game and paste it in your RetroArch saves\User\GameSettings folder.
+6. Copy the .ini file with the ID of the game and paste it in your `RETROARCH_SAVES_FOLDER/dolphin-emu/User/GameSettings` folder.
 7. Start the game, go to Quick Menu > Core Options and turn ON "Internal Cheats".
 8. And finally Quick Menu > Close Content, restart the game and the cheats should now be active.

-If you need to enable another cheat later for that game you don't need to do that all over again, you can simply edit the .ini file in your RetroArch saves folder with a text editor then add the cheat title under the line [Gecko_Enabled].
+If you need to enable another cheat later for that game, you don't need to do the whole process all over again.
+You can simply edit the .ini file(s) in your `RETROARCH_SAVES_FOLDER/dolphin-emu/User/GameSettings` folder structure with a text editor to add the cheat title under the line [Gecko_Enabled].

 ## OpenGL